UK Inheritance Tax Calculator

 What is the inheritance tax threshold in the UK?

-The standard IHT nil-rate band (NRB) is £325,000.
-Estates below this threshold pay no inheritance tax.
-If you leave your main residence to direct descendants (children, grandchildren), you also get the Residence Nil-Rate Band (RNRB) of £175,000, giving a total threshold of up to £500,000.
-Married couples and civil partners can transfer unused allowances, potentially giving a combined threshold of up to £1,000,000.
+The standard nil-rate band (NRB) is £325,000.
+Below it, no IHT is due.
+Leave your main home to direct descendants and you add the £175,000 Residence Nil-Rate Band (RNRB), for up to £500,000.
+Spouses and civil partners can transfer unused allowances, so a surviving partner can have up to £1,000,000 of combined threshold.
+Both bands are frozen until April 2030.

 What is the Residence Nil-Rate Band (RNRB)?